 Show Different Messages Based on Score

-To add custom feedback based on score:
+To add a custom message based on score:

 Email People Their Quiz Results

 If you send your quiz via email invitation, you can turn on the Email Quiz Results collector option to email people their quiz results.
 When they finish the quiz, we'll email them a link to the quiz results page where they can view their results.
+The link will be active for 90 days after the email is sent.

 Analyzing Quiz Results